ripjar/icon-scraper/README.md

     python font-awesome-scraper.py
 ```
 The script will write the glyphs to a file in JSON format, along with an icon "id" and "label".
 This can be pasted into the icons array of the font configuration block of a Labyrinth Investigations schema.

+The file example_fontawesome_output.txt shows what the output file contents looks like.